DaevMithran/podz/README.md

 ## Abstract

 This paper presents PodZ, a decentralized cloud computing marketplace built on the Stellar blockchain that enables the efficient utilization of computing resources through a transparent marketplace.
-Inspired by the Akash Network's economic model, PodZ implements a serverless cloud infrastructure on Stellar's efficient consensus mechanism, enabling lower-cost cloud computing with simplified deployment workflows.
+PodZ implements a serverless cloud infrastructure on Stellar's efficient consensus mechanism, enabling lower-cost cloud computing with simplified deployment workflows.
 By leveraging the Stellar ecosystem's advantages including fast settlement, low transaction costs, and multi-asset support, PodZ creates a viable alternative to centralized cloud providers while addressing the barriers to entry for both providers and users of cloud resources.

 ## 1. Introduction

 Cloud infrastructure has grown into a multi-billion dollar industry dominated by a small number of large providers.
-According to research cited in the Akash Network whitepaper, the cloud computing market was valued at $32.4 billion in 2020 with projections to reach $210 billion by 2022 [1].
-The market is largely controlled by three major providers—Amazon Web Services (AWS), Google Cloud, and Microsoft Azure—who collectively account for 71% of the market share [1].
+The cloud computing market was valued at $32.4 billion in 2020 with projections to reach $210 billion by 2022.
+The market is largely controlled by three major providers—Amazon Web Services (AWS), Google Cloud, and Microsoft Azure—who collectively account for 71% of the market share.

 This centralized control has led to several inefficiencies.
-Traditional data centers utilize only 6% of their maximum computing output on average throughout the year [2], with up to 30% of servers being "comatose"—consuming electricity but not delivering useful computing services [3].
-Additionally, existing cloud service solutions are often inflexible, restrictive, and come with high recurring costs and vendor lock-in agreements [4].
+Traditional data centers utilize only 6% of their maximum computing output on average throughout the year, with up to 30% of servers being "comatose"—consuming electricity but not delivering useful computing services.
+Additionally, existing cloud service solutions are often inflexible, restrictive, and come with high recurring costs and vendor lock-in agreements.

 PodZ aims to address these inefficiencies by creating a decentralized marketplace for computing resources built on the Stellar blockchain.
 The system repurposes unused computing capacity, making it available to users at lower costs while enabling providers to monetize their excess capacity.